If you're planning a trip to the French Alps and you live in Europe, why not take the train and signRead More

 For people looking for something different to do on their next summer holiday, canyoning can be lots of fun.
-When the weather is hot, there’s nothing more exhilarating than getting in the water and putting yourself up to a challenge.
-And without the restrictions of a boat, you’ll have total freedom to explore the landscape up close.
+When the weather is hot, there’s nothing more exhilarating than getting in the water and challenging yourself.
 It’s a unique experience for those who don’t mind getting wet, and it’s a great way to explore mountain areas such as the French Alps.

 Canyoning holidays are generally suitable for adults and teenagers, but there are also some canyons that are suitable for little ones too.
 So if you’re nervous about trying it out, don’t worry – there’s bound to be a canyon to suit your abilities.
 If you’re a good swimmer, are generally fit and healthy, and don’t mind dipping your head under water, canyoning could be your sport.

 Here’s everything you need to know about it, including what’s involved, what equipment you need, and where you can learn.

 Canyoning, also known as canyoneering, is the act of navigating down a fast flowing mountain stream in a gorge using a variety of techniques including abseiling, climbing, sliding and jumping.

 The canyon itself is a natural gorge that has been carved out of the mountainside by a water current.
 They are usually quite steep, with dramatic cliff drops on both sides and a number of waterfalls to encounter along the way too.
 Some waterfalls form natural toboggans, which are natural slides where people can go down with minimal effort – and this proves to be lots of fun!
 Others involve abseiling or can be jumped.